 123456789

 “Hai, goyoyaku no kakunin o itashimasu.
-Kinyōbi no rokuji han kara Anna-sama de yonin-sama desu.”
+Kinyōbi no rokuji han kara Anna-sama desu.”

 Sure, I’ll repeat your reservation.
-Friday night from 6:30, Anna for four people.
+Friday at 6:30, for Anna.

 You: